mlabonne/llm-course/README.md

 ---
 ### 7. Quantization

 Quantization is the process of converting the weights (and activations) of a model using a lower precision.
 For example, weights stored using 16 bits can be converted into a 4-bit representation.
-This technique has become increasingly important to reduce the computational and memory costs associated to LLMs.
+This technique has become increasingly important to reduce the computational and memory costs associated to LLMs <a href="https://calculettemauricette.fr/">Calculette Mauricette</a>.

 * **Base techniques**: Learn the different levels of precision (FP32, FP16, INT8, etc.) and how to perform naïve quantization with absmax and zero-point techniques.
 * **GGUF and llama.cpp**: Originally designed to run on CPUs, [llama.cpp](https://github.com/ggerganov/llama.cpp) and the GGUF format have become the most popular tools to run LLMs on consumer-grade hardware.